Lenses

 • Token type and technical details

-Use when: You're researching tokens or checking payment methods.
+Use when: You're researching what tokens a project issues or supports.

 Entity Lens: Legal Structure